 Rob Schware, PhD, heads the Give Back Yoga Foundation and the Yoga Service Council, and writes for the Huffington Post.
 Rob brought his two decades of management experience with the World Bank to help grow the yoga service movement as a second career.
 He wanted to combine his development and project management expertise in over 30 countries (including India, Indonesia, Turkey, Rwanda, and Palestine) with his passion for yoga by forming an organization whose mission it is to bring yoga to underserved populations.

 Sat Bir Khalsa

 The Founding Governing Council on Community Investment began meeting Fall 2020 to reveal strategies for redistributing the majority of revenue above operating expenses back out into the yoga community in the form of grants for professionals, scholarships for all, and funding for research.

 Founding Circle Members are regularly queried and have access to council session records through the member portal.

 Community Investment Governing Council meets the 4th Monday of the month 6pm – 7:30pm Pacific Time.

-Beginning in 2021, Yoga Unify will accept nominations to run for any of the three Governing Councils and put a vote to membership.
+Beginning sometime in 2021, Yoga Unify will accept nominations to run for any of the three Governing Councils and put a vote to membership.